amitYadavDev/LoadImageCaching/README.md

-Loading Image pretty fast by making caching of bitmap in LruCache and Disk Cache on worker thread
+Loading Images pretty fast by making caching of bitmap in LruCache and Disk Cache on worker thread